 Saving Your Tax Refund

-As we head into the end of 2018, many of us are thinking about holiday spending.
-It is common for people to incur debt this time of year, often in anticipation of using income from their tax refund to pay down credit cards and other holiday expenses.
+It is common for people to incur debt during the holiday season and throughout the year, often in anticipation of using income from their tax refund to pay down credit cards and other expenses.

 However, it is important to know why you should spend carefully and consider saving your refund.